How I built Fluxer, a Discord-like chat app

 2022 to 2023

 I've been a student at KTH Royal Institute of Technology since autumn 2022.
-By summer 2023, I decided to focus more actively on Fluxer, but my studies still took up much of my time, so progress was sporadic.
+By summer 2023, I decided to focus more actively on Fluxer, but my studies still took up much of my time, so progress came in bursts.

 In October 2022, I co-authored a medium-severity bug bounty report for a permission bypass vulnerability and submitted it to Discord's security team.
 The report earned my co-author and me a shared award of $1,500.